TGA-Stock/NewBlack/NB_Task 2_Technical.md

 ### Languages

-Note that the Content property in the example request below is an array.
-This allows you to add content for multiple languages.

-The Content array enables you to define content for different languages by specifying a LanguageID.
+The Content array enables you to define content for different languages by specifying a `LanguageID`.

 In the example below, the product has a short description in Dutch ("nl").